ccoutant/dwarf-locations/chapter2-diffs.md

 lifetime.*</span>

 <span class="add">Information about the location of program objects is provided by
-location descriptions.
-A location description can be either of two forms:</span>
+location descriptions and location lists.</span>

-- <span class="add">A DWARF expression, yielding a single location.
-These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.</span>
+<span class="add">A **location description** is a DWARF expression yielding a
+single location.
+These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.
+As the value of an attribute, a location description is encoded using class `locdesc`.</span>

-- <span class="add">A location list, which describes objects that have a limited lifetime or change their location during their lifetime.
-Location lists are a collection of DWARF expressions, each associated with a range of program counters, and are described in Section 3.17.</span>
+<span class="add">A **location list** describes objects that have a limited

-<span class="add">Location descriptions are distinguished in a context-sensitive manner.
-As the value of an attribute, a DWARF expression that yields a single location is encoded using class `locdesc`, and a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).</span>
+lifetime or change their location during their lifetime.
+A location list is a list of location descriptions, each associated with a range of program counters.
+Location lists are described in Section 3.17.
+As the value of an attribute, a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).</span>

+<span class="add">A location list may have overlapping PC ranges, and thus
+may yield more than one location.
+In these cases, the object value stored in each location must be the same (except for uninitialized/undefined parts of the value).</span>

+<span class="add">*A location list that yields multiple locations can be
+used to describe objects that reside in more than one piece of storage at the same time.
+An object may have more than one location as a result of optimization.
+For example, a value that is only read may be promoted from memory to a register for some region of code, but later code may revert to reading the value from memory as the register may be used for other purposes.
+For the code region where the value is in a register, any change to the object value must be made in both the register and the memory so both regions of code will read the updated value.*</span>

+<span class="add">*When given multiple locations, a consumer can read the
+object’s value from any of those locations (since they all refer to storage that has the same value), but must write any changed value to all the locations.*</span>

-<span class="add">DWARF expressions can describe the location of program objects in
+<span class="add">DWARF can describe the location of program objects in
 several kinds of storage.
-The location identifies a specific bank of storage, and a (zero-based) bit offset relative to the start of that storage.</span>
+The location identifies a specific bank of storage, and provides a (zero-based) bit offset relative to the start of that storage.</span>

 <span class="add">A storage bank is a linear stream of bits of finite size.
-The
-ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
-An offset may not exceed the size of the storage bank.</span>
+The ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
+An offset may not exceed the size (in bits) of the storage bank.</span>

 <span class="add">DWARF can describe five kinds of storage banks:</span>

 - <span class="add">Memory storage.
   Corresponds to the target architecture memory address spaces.
 The size of a memory storage bank is determined by the size of the address space.</span>

 - <span class="add">Register storage.
   Corresponds to the target architecture registers.
 Each register is a separate storage bank, and the size of the storage bank is the size of the register.</span>

+- <span class="add">Undefined storage.
+  Indicates no value is available and therefore cannot be read or written.
+The size of an undefined storage bank is limited to the size of the largest address space or register on the target architecture.</span>

 - <span class="add">Implicit storage.
   Corresponds to fixed values that can only be read.
-  The size of an implicit storage bank is determined by the value used to define the implicit storage.</span>

-- <span class="add">Undefined storage.
-  Indicates no value is available and therefore cannot be read or written.
-  The size of an undefined storage bank is limited to the size of the largest address space on the target architecture.</span>
+The size of an implicit storage bank is determined by the type of the value or the size of the constant block used to define the implicit storage, and is limited to the size of the largest address space or register on the target architecture.</span>

 - <span class="add">Composite storage.
   Allows a mixture of these where some bits come from one storage bank and some from another storage bank, or from disjoint parts of the same storage bank.
-  The size of a composite storage bank is the sum of the sizes of the composite parts.</span>
+The size of a composite storage bank is the sum of the sizes of the composite parts, and is limited to the size of the largest address space or register on the target architecture.</span>

 <span class="add">An implicit conversion between a memory location and a value may happen
 during the execution of any operation or when evaluation of the